Jerrold Mundis: Public Speaking

-Mundis spoke regularly on debt and personal money for many professional societies and associations, including such organizations as the US Customs and Border Protection and the National Education Association, Unity Church.
+Mundis spoke regularly on debt and personal money for many professional societies and associations, including such organizations as the US Customs and Border Protection, the National Education Association and Unity Church.
 A recovered "debtor" himself, he was intimately familiar with the success of the Debtors Anonymous program.

+Debting and Underearning "Suggestions"

+With his focus on "gaining happier relationships with money" as a writer and public speaker, he was recognized in Debtors Anonymous' 12-step Fellowship (founded in 1971) for helping others and providing mindful introductions to the recovery movement while adhering to its traditions and suggestions.

+Mundis framed money relations as a societal problem: "Discussion of personal finances, particularly indebtedness, may be the last American taboo.”

+He described a need for help in this area as normal.
+"There are doctors and lawyers... house painters, university professors, carpenters, psychologists, nurses, secretaries, executives, artists, writers, actors, stock clerks and stockbrokers."
+But, "They often feel helpless, angry and confused.
+They become fearful, depressed, even suicidal.
+They live with a daily sense of impending disaster.”

+Mundis recapped Debtor's Anonymous as an antidote to a condition that is not a moral shortcoming but a condition similar to alcoholism with a methodical solution: "An incoming member is first encouraged to avoid taking on any new debt…anyone can abstain from incurring a new debt for one day – this day."

+He proposed a daily backing up of spiritual principles with concrete action.
+"Income is the second area of consideration, and it is usually dealt with in two stages: first, stabilizing it to match monthly expenses; second, increasing it...
+Although the major concern is to avoid new debt, an increase in earnings is a logical extension – by taking on a part-time job, requesting a promotion, changing jobs, or aggressively seeking new business."
+Finally, "Stabilization may involve seeking a moratorium from a creditor, taking in a roommate temporarily and similar options...
+Members are committed to repaying each of their debts in full, but only on a schedule consistent with a tolerable life."

 Recognition and awards

 Mundis was a member of the Authors Guild, PEN American Center, and Poets & Writers.
 He was listed in Contemporary Authors and the Directory of American Poets & Fiction Writers.
 Some of his books were selected for The Book-of-the-Month Club, the Literary Guild, and the One Spirit Book Club.

 Under his Robert Calder persona, Mundis won a Dog Writers Association of America award in 1977 for The Dogs.
 The Chicago Tribune once said of him, "One day Calder is Julia Withers, Gothic novelist the next, he's Eric Corder, black historian or Franklin W. Dixon, one of the writers who penned Hardy Boy serials.
 He's also Jack Lancer, creator of Chris Cool, Teen Agent."

-With his focus on "gaining happier relationships with money" as a writer and public speaker, he was internationally recognized in Debtors Anonymous' 12-step Fellowship (founded in 1971) for helping others and introducing them to the recovery movement.
-Mundis framed the societal problem as that the “discussion of personal finances, particularly indebtedness, may be the last American taboo.”
-He pinpointed the issue for the individual suffering from compulsive debt saying, “admitting the problem is essential.
-Being willing to face facts...” with the caveat that “denial is nearly universal.”
+Mundis was listed in the Writer's Directory for 1980 and Contemporary Authors, Volume 69.